 Talkative as the owner may be, he will never even acknowledge the existence of the third floor.
 Whenever a group of devils decides to investigate on their own, they either fall their way to serious injuries or are never heard from again.

 I don’t know.
 My players never investigated, and there was no need to make something up.
 If you need a hiding place for a fiendish artefact, this would be the place.
-Always protected by a number of devils as well as a easily defendable structure, this third floor would be a prime choice for that.
+Always protected by a large number of devil patrons as well as being a easily defendable structure, this third floor would be a prime choice for that.

 Or, turning this reasoning on its head, it is actually a severely enchanted hiding place for a celestial beeing seeking refuge after a hellish battle.
 Skilled in subterfuge and piggy-backing with the devils that almost defeated it, this entity managed to get to the roof of the Wells and created a third floor with what remained of its divine spark.